Naomi Shigeta on KBOO and at PAM

-Congratulations to NAOMI SHIGETA, TALLMADGE DOYLE and GARY GROVES who were among 57 artists from across the United States selected for inclusion in Whatcom Museum’s biennial exhibition in Bellingham, WA.
+NAOMI SHIGETA, TALLMADGE DOYLE and GARY GROVES are among 57 artists from across the United States selected for inclusion in Whatcom Museum’s biennial exhibition in Bellingham, WA.
 The exhibition runs from February 2 through May 19, 2019.
 This is the third biennial showing of Bellingham National and this year’s theme is Water’s Edge: Landscapes for Today.
 The exhibition will be showing at the Lightcatcher building and was juried by Bruce Guenther.
 For more info, visit www.whatcommuseum.org.

 JAMES MINDEN’s work was featured in a summer 2018 group show in New York City at the Muriel Guepin Gallery.
 Abstract Mania included works by 6 other gallery artists.
 The gallery’s new location is at 158 Lafayette Street in Manhattan.
 The Guepin Gallery also featured MINDEN’s work, along with other artists’ works, at the Seattle Art Fair from August 2–5, 2018.